Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 \section{Methods}

-This section elaborates on the proposed ResDiff methodology for probabilistic downscaling.
+This section elaborates on the proposed CorrDiff methodology for probabilistic downscaling.
 It begins with a background on diffusion models to provide the machinery.
-It then delves into ResDiff and its associated components.
+It then delves into CorrDiff and its associated components.
 We further detail our experimental setup including the CWA dataset, network architecture, and training protocols.
 At the end, we briefly discuss evaluation criteria.